 Going to the dentist regularly is one of the most critical ways you can prevent cavities and tooth decay in kids!
 By going to the dentist regularly, you are ensuring that your child’s teeth are healthy and that good dental habits are reinforced.

 Most children are due for a dental visit every 6 months but talk to your doctor to see if your child needs to go more frequently.
 Did you know that some children naturally have a higher risk for cavities?
-Check out this post that explains caries risk assessment.
+Make sure to check out this post that explains dental caries risk assessment.

-Go ahead and call our office at 336-887-9277 to schedule an appointment.
-If the office is closed and you have an emergency choose option “4”.
+Call our office at 336-887-9277 to schedule an appointment or request medical advice.
 We look forward to developing a trusting relationship with your child!